Health & Fitness

 Broken Bones

-It’s almost guaranteed that whenever you go into an emergency room you’ll see a kid in there with some kind of break.
-Typically parents of children in ERs will converse with other parents in the waiting room and discuss what happened to their child, and it’s usually some kind of break or fracture.
+It’s almost obvious that whenever you go into an emergency room you’ll see a kid in there with some kind of break.
+Typically parents of children in ERs will converse with other parents in the waiting room.
+They discuss what happened to their child, and it’s usually some kind of break or fracture.

-Of course, kids who aren’t athletes get injured too, and those injuries can be the result of various causes as well.
+Of course, kids who aren’t athletes get injuries too, and those injuries can be the result of various causes as well.
 A common cause of broken bones among children is from bicycle accidents.
-You prep them by making sure they wear helmets and other protective gear, but you can’t be there with them all the time, so one way to handle an injury like this is to always be prepared for the unexpected.
+You prep them by making sure they wear helmets and other protective gear.
+But you can’t be there with them all the time, so one way to handle an injury like this is to always be prepared for the unexpected.

 If your child does experience a broken bone, seek medical attention immediately.